Espyo/Pikifen/source/source/lib/spatial_navigation/readme.md

 This is a source-only C++ library that implements a spatial navigation algorithm for graphical user interfaces.
 The way it works is pretty simple:

-* Every time the user performs a spatial navigation input...
+* Every time the user performs a spatial navigation input (e.g. pressing the right arrow key)...
   * ⇥ The program informs the library...
     * What GUI items exist, and where, in an abstract way.
     * Any algorithm customizations.